Blog

 Vitality for therapists: six foundational movements

 Using mindful movement to revitalize your body between sessions 6 whole body movements.
 7 sense organs.
 12 cranial nerves.
-It’s a fantastic self-care musical score for therapist vitality!
-I’m not talking about a heavy cognitive framework for good boundaries here, by the way.
-It’s physical and energetic.
-I’m pointing to a revitalization and mobilization of … Read more
+This is my self-care score for vitality.
+I’m pointing to a revitalization and mobilization of tissues and an awakening of sense organs that helps us organize ourselves bottom up, not top down.
+It’s the opposite of … Read more

 How to prevent compassion fatigue for therapists